 Most Popular Christmas Markets in Germany

-Berlin, as the capital of Germany, and an ever growing population, has over 60 different markets spread throughout the entire city.
+Berlin, as the capital of Germany, and an ever growing population, has over 60 different markets spread throughout the entire city is one of Germany’s top Christmas Markets!.
 With a large multi-culti population of varying social classes, there is a wide variety of markets bound to satisfy anyone’s needs while visiting Berlin.
 The most popular market is the Weihnachtszauber at the Gendarmenmarkt in front of the Konzerthaus and dominated by a massive Christmas tree lit from top to bottom in shiny white lights.
 Handmade goods from all over the world are sold here and you can even catch a concert while you’re perusing the stalls.
 Head over to the Berliner Weihnachtszeit at Roten Rathaus where you’ll find an ice skating rink and a Ferris wheel!